Michael Bauer (basketball)

 Michael Bauer (born August 14, 1980) is an American former professional basketball player.
 In 6 EuroChallenge appearances with Oostende, Bauer averaged 11.2 points per game.
 Previously, he has played professionally with Deutsche Bank Skyliners in Germany and Nancy, Roanne, and Pau-Orthez in France.
 He debuted professionally for Luxembourg club BBC Amicale Steinsel for the 2004–05 season.
 He was an all-star in Ligue Nationale de Basketball in 2006 while with Roanne.

-Bauer is from Hastings, where he attended Hastings High School.
+Bauer is from Hastings, Minnesota, where he attended Hastings High School.
 Bauer played collegiate basketball for the Minnesota Golden Gophers.
 He held the several Gophers records for three-point shooting at the conclusion of his career.
-Bauer held marks of most three-pointers made (71) and attempted (190) from the 2002–03 season, before being passed in each mark by Lawrence Westbrook.
-Currently, Bauer is second in Minnesota history with 191 three-point field goals.
+Bauer held marks of most three-pointers made (71) and attempted (191) from the 2002–03 season, before being passed in each mark by Lawrence Westbrook.
+As of 2025, Bauer is fourth in Minnesota history with 191 three-point field goals.